inex/ixp-manager-docs-md/docs/features/dns-arpa.md

 ## From Templates

-Rather than writing your own scripts to consume the JSON object as above, it may be easier to use the bundled ISC Bind template or to write your own template for IXP Manager.
+Rather than writing your own scripts to consume the JSON object as above, it may be easier to use the bundled ISC Bind templates or to write your own template for IXP Manager.

 You can use the **IXP Manager** API to get all ARPA entries for a given VLAN and protocol as plain text based on a template by using the following API endpoint: